polterguy/lizzie/docs/introduction.md

-The last example above requires a slightly more manual job, but from a functional point of view, the above two examples are identical, except that in the first example the `this` reference is implicitly passed into your function, since this is a member instance method of the `MainClass` - While in the second example, the reference to your context is passed explicitly in as the `ctx` argument.
+The last example above requires a slightly more manual job, but from a functional point of view, the above two examples are identical, except that in the first example the `this` reference is implicitly passed into your function, since this is an instance member method of our `MainClass` - While in the second example, the reference to your context is passed explicitly in as the `ctx` argument.
 The signature of the functions are still the same, and can be found below.